louischatriot/nedb/README.md

 persistent datastore, no command (insert, find, update, remove) will be executed before `loadDatabase` is called, so make sure to call it yourself or use the `autoload` option.

+Also, if `loadDatabase` fails, all commands registered to the executor afterwards will not be executed.
+They will be registered and executed, in sequence, only after a successful `loadDatabase`.

 ```javascript
 // Type 1: In-memory only datastore (no need to load the database)
 var Datastore = require('nedb')